Unique Ornaments Green ‘Paradiso’ Wide Stoneform by Peter Layton

-Unique ornaments from the green ‘Paradiso’ series by the artist use a serene ocean backdrop together with bold opaque bands of colouring.
-The peach, red, and gold bands weave together to form the patternwork for this one-off stoneform.
-His sculptural approach to vessel making means that no two pieces are every the same.
-This one-off stoneform is no exception, its large dimensions allowing it to really stands out from the crowd.
+Unique ornaments from the green ‘Paradiso’ series use a serene ocean backdrop together with bold opaque bands of colouring.
+The peach, red, and gold bands weave together to form the pattern-work for this stoneform.
+His sculptural approach to vessel making means that no two pieces are ever the same.
+This wide stoneform is no exception, its large dimensions allowing it to really stands out from the crowd.

-Choose this one-off stoneform from the collection of unique ornaments by Peter Layton to make an intense and bold statement in your home.
-The pattern of this piece is dominated by gorgeous desert ochres, an intense band of warming red snaking throughout the entire piece.
-His clever use of bold and opaque colours is never emphasized more than in this unique art form.
-The cool of the deep ocean comes together in perfect harmony with the rich sands and heat of the earths’ core, this sculpture taking on it very own life form.
+Choose this stoneform by Peter Layton to make an intense and bold statement in your home.
+The pattern is dominated by gorgeous desert ochres, an intense band of warming red snaking throughout the entire piece.
+The cool of the deep ocean comes together in perfect harmony with the rich sands and heat of the earths’ core, this sculpture taking on its very own life form.

 Unique Ornaments Artist